What is a Field Service Supervisor?

 Today, oil drilling is characterized by advanced technologies such as:

-2. Automated Drilling Rigs: Modern rigs are equipped with automation and remote-control systems, enhancing safety and efficiency.
+Automated Drilling Rigs: Modern rigs are equipped with automation and remote-control systems and pumps, enhancing safety and efficiency.

 The history of oil drilling is a testament to human ingenuity and technological progress.
 From ancient bamboo poles to state-of-the-art drilling rigs, the industry has continually evolved to meet the world’s energy needs.
 As we look to the future, ongoing innovations promise to make oil drilling even more efficient and environmentally friendly.